 Did you know that there are about 200 ski resorts in Sweden?
 From resorts around the popular ski village of Åre in central Sweden to ski facilities in the provinces of Dalarna, Jämtland, Härjedalen and Swedish Lapland, there are hundreds of places where you can hit the slopes.

-The most popular downhill skiing slopes can be found around Åre, which is 1.5 hours by plane from the capital of Stockholm (660 km). Åre provides myriad courses, from off-piste slopes to easier downhill slopes and family-orientated bunny runs.
+The most popular downhill skiing slopes can be found around Åre, which is one hour by plane from the capital of Stockholm (660 km). Åre provides myriad courses, from off-piste slopes to easier downhill slopes and family-orientated bunny runs.

 #2 Track reindeer and moose on safari

 Safaris aren’t limited to tracking the ‘Big Five’ in Africa.
 During winter, you can enjoy several safaris that take you through Lapland’s wilderness, forests and tundra regions to find Sweden’s own ‘Big Six’: moose, wolverines, wolves, brown bears, lynxes and musk oxen.